 Nothing is more distracting than when you are thirsty or hungry and making sure that 2 hours before your Reiki session, you have eaten either a meal or a snack and had a glass or two of water can guarantee this won’t be a problem.

 A typical Reiki session will consist of you laying down for your session to promote relaxation and comfort.
-This is to keep you feeling as zen and stress-free as possible, overall, promoting ultimate healing from your session.
+This is to keep you feeling as zen and stress-free as possible, promoting ultimate healing from your session.

-When it comes to what to wear, you will want to wear something you feel comfortable in and won’t be too hot or too cold in.
+When it comes to what to wear, you will want to wear something you feel comfortable in and won’t be too hot or cold in.

 Ensuring you have a calm, quiet, and relaxing space for your Reiki session to occur is one of the most important things you will want to guarantee before you begin the session.
-However, this only applies to those who have Reiki practitioners coming into their home or if they have chosen to do a session virtually.
+However, this only applies to those who have Reiki practitioners coming into their homes or if they have chosen to do a session virtually.
 If that’s not the case, you can skip this step as your Reiki practitioner will cover all of this, providing you with a quiet and calm space.

-If you are at home, there are a few things you should consider when it comes to the setting of where your session is taking place.
+If you are at home, there are a few things you should consider when it comes to the setting where your session is taking place.
 This includes: